• Skip to primary navigation

 • In a large bowl, add potatoes, eggs, celery, red onion, and relish.
 Set aside.

 • In a small bowl, add mayonnaise, lemon juice, mustard, salt, garlic powder, pepper, and paprika.
 Whisk to combine, then pour over salad ingredients.
-Toss until evenly coated.
+Gently toss until evenly coated.

 Equipment Recommendations